Hot Waxing Skins

 If You Lose A Skin…

 If someone does have a problem it’s important to know how to deal with it.
 If a skin does start to come off, then don’t ignore it.
-You are advised to have some tape handy to strap it back on before things deteriorate – many folk carry a length of duck tape wrapped around an old lift pass ready for the purpose (avoid wrapping tape around your poles as is also commonly done – because 2 years later when you try and use it, you’ll find the tape has got damaged by UV light and doesn’t stick!).
+You are advised to have a rubber ski strap handy to hold it on before things deteriorate – alternatively, many folk carry a length of duct tape wrapped around an old lift pass ready for the purpose (avoid wrapping tape around your poles as is also commonly done – because 2 years later when you try and use it, you’ll find the tape has got damaged by UV light and doesn’t stick!).

-If a skin comes off entirely, then you’ve got a problem – as you need to get the glue free of snow and water to stand a chance of getting it to stick again – which is no easy task (always carrying a spare pair of skins is highly advisable).
-First, rub the glued side across your thigh to get as much snow/moisture off as possible, then if possible hang it up with the glue facing the sun for a few minutes to dry.
-If you have a can of glue renewing Colltex Quick Spray to hand at this point, then it’s a very useful thing to carry.
+If a skin comes off entirely, then you’ve got a problem – as you need to get the glue free of snow and water to stand a chance of getting it to stick again – which is no easy task (on any long tour, always carrying a spare pair of skins in the group is highly advisable).
+The best thing you can do here is carry a small skin scraper (ie buy a G3 Skin Wax Kit).
+If you haven’t got a scraper to hand, rub the glued side across your thigh to get as much snow/moisture off as possible, then if possible hang it up with the glue facing the sun for a few minutes to dry (if you have Colltex skins, then a can of Quick Spray is a very useful thing to carry – but don’t use this on other brands’ glue, as it can make things worse!)
 In bad weather you may have to put the skin inside your jacket for a few minutes to warm the glue up again so it stands a chance of sticking.
+If all else fails, a couple of rubber ski straps will keep a skin on well enough to get you home.

 Dealing With Balling Problems